ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/slides.md

 ### **Footguns in the Context of JavaScript's `switch` Statement:**

 **Footgun** is a programming term used to describe features or behaviors in a language that can easily lead to errors, bugs, or unexpected behavior if used incorrectly.
 The term suggests that the feature is so error-prone that it is like "shooting yourself in the foot."

-In the context of the JavaScript `switch` statement, some common "footguns" include:
+Some common "footguns" of the `switch` statement include:

 1. **Fall-Through Behavior:**
    - **Fall-through** is when execution continues from one `case` to the next, even if a match has been found, unless a `break` statement is used.
 This can lead to subtle bugs if the developer forgets to include `break` after each `case`.